janbiedermann/opal-webpack-loader/readme.md

 #### Views
 For rails like applications a watcher for `app/views` is installed by default.
 The watcher will trigger a page reload when views are changed.
 For flat applications nothing is configured by default, as there are to many ways to generate views, they are not even needed with frameworks like isomorfeus.
-Instead the section for configuring a view watcher is included in the development.js and debug.js webpacker config, but it is commented out.
+Instead the section for configuring a view watcher is included in the development.js and debug.js webpack config, but it is commented out.
 Please see those files and adjust to your liking.

 ### Source Maps